 Countless studies have shown that written goals are an important ingredient for success.
 There’s no right or wrong way to do this.
 Whether you write them down on a notecard or type them up on a computer.
 The act of writing down your goals causes you to clarify, organize and prioritize what it is that you want to accomplish.

-At SEI we’ve created a process in which employees write their short and long term goals down and then have Vision talks with their managers on a regular basis.
+At Service Express we’ve created a process in which employees write their short and long term goals down and then have Vision talks with their managers on a regular basis.
 These meetings help managers remove road blocks for employees.
 In order to do that, goals must be written and communicated with clarity.

 2. Measure Progress